 This website is designed to support the development of visual, spatial and tactile knowledge and skills in any discipline.
-These are not often included in general study guides, but they are vitally important in most STEM subjects as well as arts and humanities.
+(Please note that the name of this blog has no connection with discredited ‘learning styles’ theories.)
+All students, whatever their preferred approaches to study, can benefit from developing these capabilities, which are not often included in general study guides, but are vitally important in most STEM subjects as well as arts and humanities.
 They include the ability to:

 - observe objects, people or the natural world closely, identify significant elements (which will vary between disciplines), record these accurately and draw relevant conclusions from this evidence.